utdata/icj-class/js/js-class-05.md

 You should be able to save your file, refresh your browser and see King Aragorn's name in the Console.

 OK, we've solved our first challenge of pulling the names from our fields.
-Now let's update our `<h3 id="nameHead">` from our fuction.
+Now let's update our `<h3 id="nameHead">` from our function.

 ### innerHTML

-We can not only pluck the value of a filed with `getElementByID`, but we can also change existing text by using the [`.innerHTML` property](https://www.w3schools.com/js/js_htmldom_html.asp).
+We can not only pluck the value of a field with `getElementByID`, but we can also change existing text by using the [`.innerHTML` property](https://www.w3schools.com/js/js_htmldom_html.asp).

-- In the "ELSE" part of our `makeBetterName` function, replace the "return fullName" line with this:
+- In our function, replace the line `return fullName;` with this:

 ```js
 document.getElementById("nameHead").innerHTML = fullName;